mpa139/allanlab/_pages/home.md

 Our research aims to uncover the molecular and cellular mechanisms underpinning immunoregulation and cancer immunosuppression.
 We hope this will enable development of new therapies aimed at manipulating immune function in patients with autoimmunity and cancer.

 {% include carousel.html %}
 To this end, our lab utilises cutting-edge molecular immunology, functional genomics and mouse genetics to enable discovery and characterisation of novel host immunoregulatory mechanisms (see [Research](research)).
 The lab are located at the Department of Pathology at the University of Cambridge and work closely with collaborators within both the University and broader Cambridge immunology community.
 Our science benefits from access to the world-class research facilities of the University of Cambridge.

  **We are looking for passionate new PhD students, Postdocs, and Master's students [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies)!**

+<div style="background-color: light-green;">The laboratory is currently in the process of moving to the [University of Cambridge](https://www.cam.ac.uk) [Department of Pathology](https://www.path.cam.ac.uk/) from the [Babraham Institute](https://www.babraham.ac.uk/our-research/lymphocyte/rahul-roychoudhuri), enabling a focus on disease processes and better access to University of Cambridge research facilities and clinical samples.<div>

 ### Publication highlights
 (For a full list see [Publications](publications))
 <div id="gridid">